 Be Mindful of How You Follow Up

 Employers often take a lot of time before they decide to hire someone.
 It means you'll likely have to wait longer than you want to find out if you landed the job.
-It's OK to follow up after an interview, but only after a certain period of time has passed – and only once.
+Although you should follow up after an interview, make sure it's after a certain period of time has passed – and only follow up once.

 What if You Don’t Hear Anything?